flycheck/flycheck/doc/manual/extending.rst

       A function to parse the output of the syntax checker, either as *unquoted* function symbol or `lambda` form.

-      The function must accept three arguments `output`, `checker` and `buffer`, where `output` is the output of the syntax checker as string, `checker` the syntax checker that was used, and `buffer` a buffer object representing the checker buffer.
+      The function must accept three arguments :var:`output`, :var:`checker` and :var:`buffer`, where :var:`output` is the output of the syntax checker as string, :var:`checker` the syntax checker that was used, and :var:`buffer` a buffer object representing the checker buffer.

-      The function must return a list of :cl-struct:`flycheck-error` objects parsed from `output`.
+      The function must return a list of :cl-struct:`flycheck-error` objects parsed from :var:`output`.
 See :ref:`error-api` for information about :cl-struct:`flycheck-error`.
 See :ref:`error-parsers` for a list of built-in error parsers.